 Science Prerequisites for the Health Professions

-The Science Prerequisites for the Health Professions (SPHP) program is for students who have completed a baccalaureate degree and wish to enter a health professions program but lack the necessary prerequisite courses.
-Most students will be in the workforce and changing careers.
-They may find it difficult to attend a traditional college for various reasons: some are in the military, some hold jobs with inflexible work hours, and some live in rural areas.
-Students may enroll in the SPHP courses at any time and from anywhere in the world.
-The courses are designed to be completed in 16 weeks, but they are self-paced so depending on the circumstances students may complete the courses at an acclerated pace in order to meet their academic needs.
+The Science Prerequisites for the Health Professions (SPHP) program is primarily for students who have completed a baccalaureate degree and wish to enter a graduate program, but lack the necessary prerequisite courses.
+Many students enrolled in these courses will be working professionals.
+Students may enroll in SPHP courses at any time and from almost anywhere in the world.
+The courses are designed to be completed in 16 weeks, but they are self-paced, so students may complete the courses at an accelerated pace in order to meet their personal academic needs.

-Many health professions programs accept these courses but we encourage you to check with the schools to which you are planning to apply to verify that the courses are transferrable before you register.
+Many institutions accept these courses, but we encourage you to check with specific schools to verify that the courses are transferrable before you apply and/or register.

-For more information on the SPHP program, the courses that are offered, including prerequisites, registration information and a description of the laboratory component please call or e-mail Online Worldwide Learning (OWL).
+For more information on the courses offered within the SPHP program, including prerequisites, registration information, and a description of laboratory components, please call 1 (855) 325-0894 or email firstname.lastname@example.org.

 |MEDT 1000 - Medical Terminology||3|

 |MATH 1010- College Algebra||3|

 |MATH 1011- Pre Calculus||3|

 |MATH 1020- Calculus I||4|

 |CHEM 1010L - General Chemistry I/Lab||1|